Quality over quantity

 - Fix a consistent sleep schedule, and aim for 6-8 hours of sleep every night.

-- Practicing relaxation techniques like deep breathing exercises, meditation, or yoga can reduce exam anxiety and improve mental health.
+- Practising relaxation techniques like deep breathing exercises, meditation, or yoga can reduce exam anxiety and improve mental health.

 - Eating a healthy and balanced diet can promote better sleep quality.
 Avoid consuming caffeine, alcohol, and sugary foods before bedtime.